Cirkit Designer Logo

 Introduction

-The Orange Pi 3B is a high-performance single-board computer (SBC) developed by Orange Pi, Shenzhen Xunlong Software Co., Ltd. It is powered by a quad-core ARM Cortex-A53 processor and comes with up to 2GB of DDR3 RAM.
-This versatile SBC supports multiple operating systems, including Android, Ubuntu, and Debian, making it suitable for a variety of applications such as multimedia, IoT, robotics, and general-purpose computing.
+The Orange Pi 3B is a powerful and versatile single-board computer (SBC) developed by Orange Pi, Shenzhen Xunlong Software Co., Ltd. It is equipped with a quad-core ARM Cortex-A53 processor, up to 2GB of RAM, and supports multiple operating systems, including Android and Linux.
+This board is designed for a variety of applications, such as media centers, IoT devices, educational tools, and lightweight servers.

 Explore Projects Built with Orange Pi 3B